8 Tips To De-Stress Your December

 2. Prioritize Connecting with your Family.

 Now you have a sense of what you’re actually going to do this December.
 Your first rule is not to do holiday tasks alone, unless you feel nurtured by them.
 If you like nothing better than to put on music and fill the house with good smells, then I wish you happy baking.
 But don’t set yourself up to feel like a martyr at midnight, when you find yourself bleary-eyed and facing a sink full of dirty dishes.
 Always find a partner for these holiday tasks.
-It’s a great opportunity for fun with family members, and the kids love the one-on-one time with mom.
+It’s a great opportunity for fun with family members, and the kids love the one-on-one time with mom or dad.
 And if you can’t recruit anyone, consider that maybe you don’t actually need to do more decorating, or baking, or whatever, if it isn’t important to anyone else.
 Who are you trying to impress, after all?

-Hopefully, you already have family traditions that give you special time alone with each family member, such as a father-daughter brunch once a month at their favorite diner.
+Hopefully, you already have family traditions that give you special time alone with each family member, such as a father-daughter brunch once a month at a favorite diner.
 You can make your holidays more meaningful, though, with this golden opportunity for one-on-one time.
 Make a plan with each family member to do something delicious just with them.

 Some ideas for “dates” with your kids:

-- Work together to make a present for another family member
+- Work together to make a present for another family member.

-- Bake cookies for her class party
+- Bake cookies for her class party.

-- Work out together – it’s a great antidote to holiday calories and stress
+- Work out together – it’s a great antidote to holiday calories and stress.

 - Go for walks together in a part of town where you can admire the holiday decorations, or out in the country to gather greenery.